 To identify the bacterial composition of the microcosm starting materials, we characterized the microbial communities in samples of the alfalfa soil as well as the alfalfa and compost amendments using amplicon sequencing of the 16S rRNA gene.
 We compared the most abundant phyla in the amendments and soil (Figure 1).
 Overall, the five most abundant phyla from each amendment and soil represent comprise the majority, at least 75%, of the total bacterial community in each sample from the soil and amendments.
 The five most abundant phyla in the alfalfa amendment were unclassified bacteria (sharing no homology to a known reference gene), Proteobacteria, Bacteroidetes, Actinobacteria, and Firmicutes with relative abundances of 47%, 40%, 7%, 5%, and 1%, respectively.
-The starting soil had abundances of Proteobacteria, Actinobacteria, Acidobacteria, unclassified bacteria, and Verrucomibrobia at 22%, 20%, 17%, 13%, and 10%, respectively.
+The starting soil had abundances of Proteobacteria, Actinobacteria, Acidobacteria, unclassified bacteria, and Verrucomicrobia at 22%, 20%, 17%, 13%, and 10%, respectively.
 Composition of the compost amendment includes the phyla Actinobacteria, unclassified bacteria, Firmicutes, Proteobacteria, Chloroflexi with abundances of 33%, 26%, 25%, 7%, and 4%, respectively.
-Based on the overall community composition, we estimated the Bray-Curtis distance between soil, compost, and alfafa, and found these to be significantly different (PERMANOVA, P < 0.001).
+Based on the overall community composition, we estimated the Bray-Curtis distance between soil, compost, and alfalfa, and found these to be significantly different (PERMANOVA, P < 0.001).

 The chemical characteristics of the microcosm inputs and starting soil also varied in inorganic N concentration and C:N ratio; inorganic N concentration of the starting soil was 3.34 ppm while the concentration in the alfalfa and compost amendments was 25.53 and 13.91 ppm, respectively (Table 1).
 In regards to C:N ratio, the starting soil was measured at 12.56 while alfalfa and compost inputs were 20.18 and 28.97, respectively (Table 1).